Re-sitting Exams or Part of Your Programme

 Curtailment of your Tier 4 (General) visa

-UKV&I will then email you* to confirm that your visa has been curtailed (cut short) to 60 days from the date of their email.
-They will confirm the exact date by which you should leave the UK, if you have not done so already.
+Your visa will then be curtailed (cut short) and you should make arrangements to leave the UK within 60 days.
+UKVI will email you to confirm this and the exact date by which you should leave the UK, if you have not done so already.

 It is not possible to remain in the UK if you are not in full-time attendance on your programme.

 You will receive an email from the Student Immigration Office to confirm these arrangements.